-IBM blockchain is one of those amazing insurance projects that is transforming the insurance management with the help of IBM blockchain.
+IBM blockchain is one of those amazing insurance projects that is transforming insurance management with the help of IBM blockchain.
+IBM is also one of the big companies using blockchain technology.
 It lets companies build a platform with transparency in mind.
-So, how does it changes the insurance industry?

 Firstly, it simplifies the whole process of the company that is working with insurance operations.
 Also, it makes it easier for them to handle multiple parties as they constantly interact with them.
 Overall, the usage of IBM blockchain in insurance can help reduce the challenges related to handling multiple parties.

-The validation and updation process is done within accordance with the distributed ledger technology.
+The validation and updating process is done in accordance with the distributed ledger technology.
 This means that there is an overall reduction in cost associated with managing and dispersing policies.
 In return, the customer support is streamlined to work seamlessly across the whole insurance industry.
-In short, the IBM blockchain lets manage current challenges in insurance management.
+In short, the IBM blockchain lets us manage current challenges in insurance management.

 Some of the critical ways IBM blockchain improves insurance management are as follows:

 - Complete risk coverage